 Desiree told him that it caused hallucinations.
 Mama saw things.
 She had a series of strokes.
 They said there was nothing to be done.
 Mama stopped making sense toward the end.
 She accused their father. . .No.
 It didn’t add up and they needed to get on the road.
 Marcy would be at the house soon.

 Outside, his father was leaning on the red SUV.
 A Ford.
 All American.
 From a distance, Bruce looked like an advertisement that might belong in AARP.
 The silver in his stubble and hair caught the sun, making him shine just a little bit.
 He seemed much more relaxed, like he had unburdened himself and things were no longer in his control for better or worse.
 Harrison breathed a sigh of relief.

 "You left your coat and some doohickeys at the bar," Harrison handed over his father's belongings and pressed the button on his remote key to unlock the door.

 “I should confess something else,” Bruce said softly, but Harrison was already inside of the car, making the usual show of adjusting his seat and exaggerating the legroom he needed for the twenty-minute journey home.

 Bruce considered his options for a moment and shrugged.
-He already confessed to sacrificing the boy’s mother, may she rest in peace.
+He already made a confession to sacrificing the boy's mother, may she rest in peace.
 Any details were unnecessary.

 He slid into the passenger seat of the roomy SUV and watched his son.
-Harrison had grabbed a pair of sunglasses from the glove compartment and spent some time them off with great care.
+Harrison had grabbed a pair of sunglasses from the glove compartment and spent some time cleaning them before slipping them on.
 He checked his reflection several times before he got the car started.